 GM crops and foods on the market in Canada

 Four genetically modified (GM or genetically engineered) crops are widely grown in Canada, and a fifth (GM alfalfa) was introduced in small amounts in 2016.
-This is the list of all the GM crops grown commercially in Canada:
+As of 2020, Canada also produces GM salmon.

 GM crops around the world